MicrosoftDocs/bot-docs/articles/make-bots-smart.md

 > [!WARNING]
 > This content is under development.

-You can add smarts to your bots and make them more useful and engaging for your users.
-An intelligent bot has human-like senses and skills.
-It understands what users are saying or writing in natural language and respond back.

-Bots respond as if they can see the world as people see it.
-They discover information and extract knowledge from different sources to provide useful answers, and, best of all, they learn as they acquire more experience to continuously improve their capabilities.

-## About Microsoft Cognitive Services
 Microsoft Cognitive Services lets you tap into an ever-growing collection of powerful AI algorithms developed by experts in the fields of computer vision, speech, natural language processing, knowledge extraction, and web search.
 The services simplify a variety of AI-based tasks, giving you a quick way to add state-of-the-art intelligence technologies to your bots with just a few lines of code.
 The APIs integrate into most modern languages and platforms.
 The APIs are also constantly improving, learning, and getting smarter, so experiences are always up to date.

+Intelligent bots respond as if they can see the world as people see it.
+They discover information and extract knowledge from different sources to provide useful answers, and, best of all, they learn as they acquire more experience to continuously improve their capabilities.

 > [!TIP]
 > You can find comprehensive documentation of each product and their corresponding API references on the <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">Cognitive Services documentation site</a>.